informalsystems/themis-contract/README.md

 # Neat Contracts 🖋

+**PROTOTYPE**: Note that `neat-contract` is a prototype right now.
+All code on this branch is to be considered highly experimental.
+No versioning convention is applied yet.

 ## Overview
 `neat-contract` is a prototype tool to allow for parameterized contracting.
 It's currently built using TypeScript on top of [oclif](https://oclif.io/) to speed